dzuncoi/Simple-todo-app/README.md

 1. Clone the app
 2. Run `npm install`
+3. Navigate to `server.js` and replace your mongo url
-3. Run `npm run start:dev` for development testing
+4. Run `npm run start:dev` for development testing